-Areas such as education and training, research and innovation, environmental protection, rural development and competitiveness were among the stand-out issues where participants in our consultations felt more EU action is required.
-Specifically, the areas of education and training came up continuously at each event and were in each question that was asked.
+Areas such as education and training, research and innovation, environmental protection, rural development and competitiveness were among the stand out issues where participants in our consultations felt more EU action is required.
+Specifically, the areas of education and training came up continually at each event and were in each question that was asked.
 We have to take all this information and bring everything we have learned through this process together.
 We have to make sure it informs the Government’s analysis and our contribution to the Europe-wide debate that is taking place.

 A clear difference between today and when we joined what was then the EEC in 1973 is that we now live in a much more interconnected and globalised world.
 We face growing competition from emerging economies such as China, India, Asia and Africa, and are challenged by a range of new issues, such as mass migration, climate change, cyber threats and international terrorism.
 Most Irish people agree that these issues are too big to be dealt with by one member state alone and value the co-operation and solidarity achieved through the EU to deal with them.